 Lockheed Martin is a global security and aerospace company that employs approximately 110,000 people worldwide and is principally engaged in the research, design, development, manufacture, integration and sustainment of advanced technology systems, products and services.

-For more information, visit Lockheed Martin.
+For more information, visit Lockheed Martin's website.

 Northrop Grumman

-For more information, visit Northrop Grumman.
+For more information, visit Northrop Grumman's website.

 Pratt & Whitney